What Is a SaaS Starter Kit? A Complete Guide for Developers

 5. Start with one kit and extend.
 Don't mix multiple kits.
 Pick the one that covers the most ground and build the rest yourself using the same patterns.

-The thefrontkit SaaS Starter Kit covers all of the above: Next.js and Tailwind CSS with shadcn/ui, full auth screens, dashboard layouts, data tables, forms, settings pages, a Figma-to-Tailwind token system, and WCAG AA accessibility throughout.
+The thefrontkit SaaS Starter Kit covers all of the above: Next.js and Tailwind CSS with shadcn/ui, full auth screens, dashboard layouts, data tables, forms, settings pages, a production-ready design token system, and WCAG AA accessibility throughout.
 Pricing starts at $99 for a solo developer license.

 Related Posts